paulrosen/abcjs/docs/audio/synthesized-sound.md

 This must not be called until the user has made a gesture on the page because this references an `AudioContext`.

+This returns a promise after all the notes have been loaded.

 #### synthOptions

 | Attribute | Default | Description |